tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 test_image=test_image.astype(np.float32)
 {% endhighlight %}

-In one forward pass of model we get generated styled image
+In one forward pass of the model, we get generated styled image

 {% highlight python linenos %}